bwagner77/docs-test/function/testing.md

 ### 5. Run and debug unit tests

-Run and debug tests in Visual Studio using the
+The tests can be ran and debugged in Visual Studio using the [Test Explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer).
-[Test Explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer).

 ![TestExplorerPassing](../assets/images/function-test-explorer-passing.png)

 ## Analyze code coverage

-To effectively guard against bugs, the tests should cover a large proportion of the code.
+To effectively guard against bugs, tests should cover a large proportion of the code.
 A code coverage of >90% is recommended when possible.
 To calculate the code coverage in Visual Studio Enterprise edition, select Test > Analyze Code Coverage for All Tests from the main menu.
 This